ciscoheat/eslint-plugin-dci-lint/README.md

 ### Errors

 These rules should not be turned off.
+[Let me know](https://github.com/ciscoheat/eslint-plugin-dci-lint/issues) if you have a good reason to do so.

-- `dci-lint/atomic-role-binding` - All RoleMethods must be bound (reassigned) in the same function.
-Not used if `dci-lint/immutable-roles` is enabled.
+- `dci-lint/atomic-role-binding` - All RoleMethods must be bound (assigned) in the same function.
+Not applicable if `dci-lint/immutable-roles` is enabled.
 - `dci-lint/grouped-rolemethods` - RoleMethods must be grouped together, without unrelated code between them.
-- `dci-lint/literal-role-contracts` - Role contracts can only be defined as literal objects, primitive types or arrays.
+- `dci-lint/literal-role-contracts` - Role contracts can only be defined as an [object type](https://www.typescriptlang.org/docs/handbook/2/objects.html), [primitive type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean) or an [array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) (in bracket syntax).
 - `dci-lint/no-this-in-context` - Disallows `this` in Contexts.
 - `dci-lint/private-role-access` - Private RoleMethods and Role contracts can only be accessed within their own Roles.